Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 ```

 time.frame() `[time: frame]`<br>
-Returns the number of frames that have occoured since starting the game.<br>
+Returns the number of frames that have occured since starting the game.<br>
 Do note that this value returns back to 0 once you exit and re-enter a save.

 negative() `[tower: negative buffs]`<br>
-Returns the total ammount of negative buffs currently present on the tower or 0 if the tower has no negative buffs or does not exist.<br>
+Returns the total amount of negative buffs currently present on the tower or 0 if the tower has no negative buffs or does not exist.<br>
 Note that this only counts negative buffs, this does not count positive buffs.

 offerCount() `[tradingpost: offer count]`<br>